syncfusion-content/xamarin.android-docs/xamarin-android/SfPullToRefresh/Overview.md

 ---
 layout: post
 title: Overview | SfPullToRefresh | Xamarin.Android | Syncfusion
-description: Overview
+description: Xamarin.Android SfPullToRefresh is a refresh control that allows to interact and refresh the loaded view as pullable content.
 platform: Xamarin.Android
 control: SfPullToRefresh
 documentation: ug
 ---

-# SfPullToRefresh
+# SfPullToRefresh in Xamarin.Android PullToRefresh

 SfPullToRefresh is a refresh control that allows to interact and refresh the loaded view as pullable content.
 It supports loading complex and custom layouts that can be refreshed programmatically or through interaction.

-# Key Features:
+## Key Features:

 * The view can be refreshed programmatically.
 Use [SfPullToRefresh.StartRefreshing()](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPullToRefresh.SfPullToRefresh.html#Syncfusion_SfPullToRefresh_SfPullToRefresh_StartRefreshing) to start the refreshing programmatically and [SfPullToRefresh.EndRefreshing()](https://help.syncfusion.com/cr/xamarin-android/Syncfusion.SfPullToRefresh.SfPullToRefresh.html#Syncfusion_SfPullToRefresh_SfPullToRefresh_EndRefreshing) to end the refreshing programmatically.